waldronlab/curatedMetagenomicData/CONTRIBUTING.md

 ## Feature Requests

 We will gladly consider feature request and, upon acceptance, implement them or advise you on how to do so and submit a pull request.
-In either case, please get in touch first and we will add the feature request to our Trello board.
+In either case, please get in touch first through a GitHub issue and we will discuss the feature request.

 ## User Support